openxla/stablehlo/rfcs/20230622-quantized-reduction.md

 ### Semantics

 If (1) the input operand type is different from the reduction block argument type or (2) the op result type is different from the reduction block return type, there will be implicit type conversion defined by either `stablehlo.convert`, `stablehlo.uniform_quantize`, or `stablehlo.uniform_dequantize`.
+When the types are not differnet, i.e., when (1) and (2) does not hold true, then no implicit convertion is needed.

 For example,

  | Implicit type conversion op       | element type of operand or block return | element type of block argument or op return |
  |-----------------------------------|-----------------------------------------|---------------------------------------------|